-When discussing mobile management, Jeramy Kopacko, Senior Sales Engineer at Sophos, points out that it’s important to breakdown the acronyms.
+When discussing mobile management, Jeramy Kopacko, Senior Territory Solutions Engineer at Sophos, points out that breaking down the acronyms is important.
 The big three are MDM (mobile device management), EMM (enterprise mobility management), and UEM (unified endpoint management):

 - MDM solutions cover tablets and smartphones, predominantly driven by iOS and Android operating systems, and allow for full device management, security controls, and application management.
 MDM can be used with corporate-owned, single-use devices such as a self-service kiosk, single app mode device, or point of sale device.
 Or, in the modern office, MDM solutions can be a solution for deploying corporate-owned tablets or cell phones for employee use.

 EMM expands MDM’s capabilities by also allowing for bring your own device (BYOD).
 EMM gives employees the opportunity to enroll their own devices into corporate IT resources.
 EMM provides the organization with encrypted, policy-controlled, and unique containers on the employee’s device to provide specific apps, email, data, and content.
 This allows the organization to provide resources and respond if the device violates compliance policies.
 With EMM there is also an option for device control from the manufacturer; if a company purchases a specific volume of devices, the manufacturer will give the user the capability to limit the reactivation of lost or stolen devices.

 - UEM encompasses both MDM and EMM while solving even more challenges associated with mobile devices, desktops, and Internet of Things (IoT) devices.
 UEM can manage devices cross-platform to lockdown hardware, software, data, and management in a single console.